vthakkar009/Libre-Cal/README.md

 **Features**
-- Using voice to add an event
+- Add an event
-- Using voice to delete an event
+- delete an event
-- Ask for event information
+- Change an event
 - Reminder